sffranke/bela/README.md

 For now I changed the skills in Instinkt.h for wk only.
 All skills and most poses have to be reassigned.

+Maybe define LL_LEG in opencat.h does the trick too...